50 people won a Massachusetts lottery game, most on record

 The people who matched all five numbers on Sunday will take home more than $48,000.

 Winners bought tickets from across the state, including in Barnstable on Cape Cod, Easthampton, Ludlow and Lawrence.
-Five people bought winning tickets in Jamaica Plain, a suburb of Boston.
+Five people bought winning tickets in the Boston neighborhood of Jamaica Plain.